polygoncoin/OpenSwoole-Microservices/Env.example.md

 ## Global counter

-As the heading describes below are the settings for global counter for the primary key coulum of respective table.
+As the heading describes below are the settings for global counter for the primary key column of respective table.
 The setting when enable will generate a global auto-increment counter<br />

 This enables identify client details easily while moving him from a common database for all to a dedicated client X database.